-White papers, case studies, reported stories and blog posts on institutional and personal finance, business growth, insurance, real estate, and upscale travel for the wealth and finance industries.
+White papers, case studies, reported stories, blog posts on institutional and personal finance, business growth, insurance, and real estate for the wealth and finance industries.
+USC doctoral student.

 White Paper--Women Are Driving Healthcare: How Recent Trends are Changing Healthcare Delivery for Women